Azure/fta-internalbusinessapps/appmodernization/app-service/articles/app-service.md

 * To complete this PoC, you will need:
      * A Microsoft Azure subscription (with Contributor access)

-    * Install latest version of [Visual Studio 2017](https://www.visualstudio.com/downloads/) Enterprise with following Workloads:
+    * Install latest version of [Visual Studio 2017](https://www.visualstudio.com/downloads/) Enterprise with the following Workloads:
       * .NET desktop development
       * ASP.NET and web development
       * Azure development
       * Data storage and processing

-    * Download latest SQL Server Management Studio [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) and install:
+    * Download latest SQL Server Management Studio [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) and install it

-    * Download Proof-of-concept project from [here](https://fasttrackforazure.blob.core.windows.net/sourcecode/Contoso.Expenses.zip)
+    * Download the proof-of-concept project from [here](https://fasttrackforazure.blob.core.windows.net/sourcecode/Contoso.Expenses.zip)

 # Estimated time to complete this module